maxficco/linkt.tk/README.md

 # Linkt.tk
-A cool website that can do things!
+A cool website that can do cool things!

 Store all your favorite websites in a custom taskbar that saves automatically.
 You can also choose to share you bookmarked links with others!